John Henry Newman's Path to Sainthood

 This event was cosponsored by Mundelein Seminary, the Sheil Catholic Center at Northwestern University, the Hank Center for the Catholic Intellectual Heritage at Loyola University Chicago, the Department of Catholic Studies at DePaul University, the Calvert House Catholic Center at the University of Chicago, and the John Paul II Newman Center at UIC.

 What makes a modern saint?
-On October 13th, Cardinal John Henry Newman (1801-1890), English theologian, philosopher and cardinal, will be officially canonized a saint of the Roman Catholic Church.
+On October 13th, Cardinal John Henry Newman (1801-1890), English theologian, philosopher and cardinal, was officially canonized a saint of the Roman Catholic Church.
 This event at Holy Name Cathedral was a presentation on the life and sanctity of John Henry Newman by leading Newman scholar of our time Fr.
 Ian Ker (Oxford) and Melissa Villalobos, the woman whose miraculous cure led to Newman’s canonization.
 The event will be moderated by Kenneth Woodward, former religion editor of Newsweek and author of Making Saints.

 Fr.
 Ian Ker is a Fellow at Blackfriars Hall at the University of Oxford.
 He has taught both English literature and theology at universities in the United States and Britain.
 He is the author and editor of more than twenty books on Newman, including the standard biography that Oxford University Press reissued prior to Newman's beatification.
 Fr.
 Ker is also the author of The Catholic Revival in English Literature 1845-1961, Mere Catholicism, G. K. Chesterton: A Biography, and, most recently, Newman on Vatican II.